ably/ably-dotnet/unity/README.md

 **3.** **Visual studio -**
 - Visual studio community is free to use so it can be downloaded and installed using ***visual studio installer***.
-- Install official visual studio installer from https://visualstudio.microsoft.com/downloads/.
+- Download official visual studio installer from https://visualstudio.microsoft.com/downloads/.
 - ***Visual studio installer*** is used to manage different versions of visual studio along with necessary plugins/individual components for each version of visual studio.
-- Install and open visual studio installer
+- Install and open visual studio installer.

 1. Install visual studio
 - Two tabs are visible showing `Installed` and `Available` Visual studio versions.